osofr/simcausal/cran-comments.md

 * no ERRORs or WARNINGs.
 * no NOTEs.

-* Fixing a warning on v.0.3.0 for generic "melt" being exported by data.table and reshape2.
+* Fixing a warning on v.0.3.0 for generic "melt" being exported twice by data.table and reshape2.

 simcausal 0.3.0
 ==============